luciten/4TW-4Ps-Capstone-Handover/00_PROJECT_OVERVIEW.md

 ### *Key Insights*

-BARMM and neighboring regions show the lowest health and nutrition performance, particularly immunization and prenatal visits.
-Education outcomes vary widely, with most regions at 70–80% enrollment, but BARMM remains far behind.
-Child labor persists in vulnerable areas like Region X, and FDS attendance for community participation often falls short of the 95% target.
-The repeated low performance across domains indicates systemic local barriers despite 4Ps coverage.
+- Health and nutrition challenges are highest in BARMM and nearby regions, despite many 4Ps beneficiaries.
+- Education and enrollment gaps persist in BARMM and some high-4Ps regions.
+- Child labor and low community participation continue in vulnerable regions, which highlight persistent local barriers.

 ### *Key Recommendations (Intervention Table)*